 How much do ABM platforms cost?

-Some platforms like 6sense and RollWorks offer free tiers to get started.
-Paid entry-level tools typically range from $20-$2,500+ monthly depending on features and contact limits.
-Enterprise platforms like ZoomInfo, 6sense, and Demandbase require custom quotes based on database access, account volume, and channel requirements.
+Entry-level tools range from free tiers to $2,500+ monthly, while enterprise platforms like ZoomInfo, 6sense, and Demandbase require custom quotes based on database access, account volume, and channel requirements.

 What's the difference between ABM platforms and marketing automation?